1511Darshan/leetcode/README.md

 # LeetCode Solutions by Darshan

 Welcome to my LeetCode solutions repository!
-This repo contains my solutions to various algorithm and data structure problems from [LeetCode](https://leetcode.com/), implemented mainly in C++ (or your language here).
+This repo contains my solutions to various algorithm and data structure problems from [LeetCode](https://leetcode.com/), implemented mainly in C++.
 The goal of this repo is to track my problem-solving progress, improve my coding skills, and share helpful solutions with the community.

 ---